Cars

 Below:

-Rugby, passed away at the end of December 2007.
-Mick raced
+"Noddy", #306 from Rugby, passed away at the end of December

-is such a close fraternity that many of his old friends and rivals
+racing is such a close fraternity that many of his friends and rivals

-great action shots, courtesy of Mike Winterton:- a happy
+two action shots, courtesy of Mike Winterton:—- a happy Mick

 fixed on the next target, and the summer sun is shining down on the world's